About

 • Mix ingredients for the marinade and rub the marinade generously all over the piece of lamb.

-• Take out the piece of lamb about 45 minutes before roasting to allow it to come to room temperature.
-Preheat oven to 425°F/ 215°C.
+• Take out the piece of lamb about 45 minutes before roasting to let it come to room temperature.
+Preheat your oven to 425°F / 215°C.

-• Place the lamb roast on a roasting rack (optional) and place this on a roasting pan.
-This is to allow the lamb jus to collect on the roasting pan.
+• Place the lamb roast on the roasting rack.
+This will allow the lamb jus to collect on the roasting pan below.
 You can roast the lamb without the rack directly in the roasting pan as well.

-• Place the lamb in the preheated oven for 10 min, until the surface of the lamb starts to caramelize.
+• Place the lamb in the preheated oven for 10 minutes, until the surface of the lamb starts to caramelize.
 Flip it over and roast for another 10 minutes.
+This will ensure that the lamb roast will have some caramelization all over.

-• Remove from the oven and cover with a piece of foil and the roast will continue to cook for a couple more minutes.
+• Remove from the oven and transfer the roast onto a large plate / platter.
+Cover with a piece of foil and the roast will continue to cook for a couple more minutes.
 Rest for at least 20 minutes before carving.

 • Serve with gravy and chopped green onions.